gift-surg/endocal/README.md

 endocal
 -------

-endocal is a compact GUI application for optical distortion calibration of endoscopes.
+endocal is a cross-platform, compact GUI application for optical distortion calibration of endoscopes.
 It uses the [OpenCV][opencv] camera calibration module.

 endocal was developed by Dzhoshkun I. Shakir as part of the [GIFT-Surg project][giftsurg] at the [Translational Imaging Group][tig] in the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].